Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control: Declaration of Generative AI and AI-Assisted Technologies in the Writing Process

 \section{Declaration of Generative AI and AI-Assisted Technologies in the Writing Process}

-During the preparation of this work, the authors utilized Grammarly and ChatGPT to enhance language and readability, as well as ChatGPT and GitHub Copilot to aid in programming the simulation.
-After using these tools, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+During the preparation of this work, the authors utilized ChatGPT to enhance language and readability and to aid in programming the simulation.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.